AndreaCrotti/kaocha-retry/README.md

     --retry-interval $RETRY_INTERVAL_IN_MILLISECONDS

+If you want to narrow down the list of tests that should be actually retried, you can add this configuration in your `tests.edn`:

+    :kaocha-retry.plugin/retrying-tests-regexes ["ns/test-*"]

+Which is a list of regular expressions that will match both the namespace and the actual test name.

 ### Sample report

 After all the tests run you will get a report of the tests that were retried, for example: